 Outside of swimming, other aquatic exercises to try out include water aerobics, aqua jogging, and aqua Zumba.
 These have the benefit of allowing you to exercise in a group.

 Dancing comes in so many different types and forms, from ballroom to tango to line dancing.
-All forms of dancing require coordination and balance, and studies show that dancing may improve your balance, strength, endurance, and general functional fitness and mobility.
-Dancing can also improve your gait and stimulate your cognitive functioning.
+All forms of dancing require coordination and balance, and studies show that dancing may improve your balance, strength, endurance, motor symptoms, and general functional fitness and mobility.
+Dancing can also improve your gait and stimulate your cognitive function.
+This is also a great exercise for Alzheimer’s patients.

-Although there is no cure for Parkinson’s, a combination of medication and lifestyle changes can help you control your symptoms.
+Although there is no cure for Parkinson’s, a combination of medication and lifestyle changes can help you control your symptoms, whether you are experiencing early warning signs or more severe symptoms.
 Even disregarding its benefits for Parkinson’s disease, exercise is a great way to increase your heart rate and blood flow while getting your endorphins up and relieving some stress.
 To learn more, consult your doctor or visit Immunity Therapy Center for help.

 - Parkinson’s Foundation.
 Parkinson’s statistics. https://www.parkinson.org/Understanding-Parkinsons/Statistics